-The proposed College brings together seven existing units as the foundation upon which to build so that the college is a vibrant, sustainable organization with immediate credibility and strength.
+The proposed College would bring together existing units as the foundation upon which to build so that the college is a vibrant, sustainable organization with immediate credibility and strength.
 These are the departments, schools and colleges with an overwhelming majority of their faculty working within the natural sciences and environmental fields, whose missions are focused on research and education in earth and ecological sciences, natural resource science and management, and environmental affairs.
-They include:
+The list of potential foundational units includes: